 You should only have one CHESSN for the duration of your studies – even if you change providers, or decide to start a new course a few years after completing another one, or change your name.
 You should always use the same CHESSN for all of your studies.

-Your provider(s) will use your CHESSN to report any loan amounts you have used for your studies to the Department of Education.
+Your provider(s) will use your CHESSN to report any loan amounts you have used for your studies to the Department of Education, Skills and Employment.

 Why is it important to only have one CHESSN?